eigenbom/lua-macro/README.md

 ### Tuple Time

-The [test/tuple.lua](test/tuple.lua) examples demonstrates a simple compile-time tuple that wraps up multiple values into one variable.
+The [test/tuple.lua](test/tuple.lua) example demonstrates a simple compile-time tuple that wraps up multiple values into one variable.
 For input code like this:

 ```lua
 local tuple_x = tuple3(1, 0, 0)